Food waste solutions

 Health care is joining organizations across the country in the goal to reduce food waste by 50% by 2030.

 Food can be wasted but is never “waste.”
 As a valuable resource, it does not belong in a landfill.
 Landfilling food contributes to climate change and is a missed opportunity for addressing food insecurity.
-Our guidance, which aligns with the EPA waste food scale and evolving state and federal regulations, leads you through each strategy from source reduction to food donation to recycling and will help you make a plan for achieving your waste reduction goals.
+Our guidance, which aligns with the EPA wasted food scale and evolving state and federal regulations, leads you through each strategy from source reduction to food donation to recycling and will help you make a plan for achieving your waste reduction goals.

 Address climate change